|

 is essential you know what the CPAP power usage is overnight so you

-can calculate the battery size needed.
-A volt meter is useless as
+can calculate the battery size required.
+A voltmeter is useless as

-you need to count the amps going in & out.
-If you do not have a
+you need to count the amps going in & out of the 12volt battery

 12volt